patrickbucher/learning-rust/notes/14-cargo-and-crates-io.md

 # Cargo and Crates.io

-The Cargo toolchain and the crate repository [Crates.io](https://crates.io) form a strong eco-system around the programming language.
+The Cargo toolchain and the crate repository [Crates.io](https://crates.io) form a strong ecosystem around the programming language.
 Cargo's [documentation](https://doc.rust-lang.org/cargo/) covers all the details.

 ## Customizing Builds